SuchirP/musixmatch-end-to-end-data-engineering-project-aws/README.md

 Certainly!
 Here's the revised content without mentioning the `requirements.txt` file:

+Got it.
+Here's the revised content to include the use of the "requests_layer.zip" file:

 ### Project Execution Flow

 1. **Data Extraction and Cleaning (Jupyter Notebook):**